Connor Hawke: Meeting Oliver Queen

 Connor Hawke met Oliver Queen after Oliver came to stay at the ashram where Connor had been studying for some years.
-Oliver who had previously retreated to the ashram decades before, looking for peace after accidentally killing a criminal (in The Flash #217), returned to the ashram under similar circumstances, haunted by the thought that he had killed his former best friend Hal Jordan, who, at the time, was involuntarily serving as the host of the supervillain Parallax.
+Oliver who had previously retreated to the ashram decades before, looking for peace after accidentally killing a criminal, returned to the ashram under similar circumstances, haunted by the thought that he had killed his former best friend Hal Jordan, who, at the time, was involuntarily serving as the host of the supervillain Parallax.
 Thanks to Connor, who was a big fan of Green Arrow, Oliver was able to regain a semblance of inner peace and venture out into the world again, especially after numerous attempts on his life had been made.

 Connor decided to journey with Oliver, and created a costume similar to his.
-Connor served as Oliver's sidekick, also meeting with Eddie Fyers, the former federal agent that acted as a form of counsel for Oliver.
-It was during this time that Oliver learned about his connection to Connor from the ghost of Hal Jordan: Connor was Oliver's son, conceived during Oliver's college years.Eddie Fyers had already deduced this, but Oliver did not take the revelation well.
-He subsequently agreed to go undercover in an eco-terrorist group called the Eden Corps for the government.
-The mission turned out to be fatal for Oliver, as his arm was connected to a bomb in a plane that was headed for Metropolis.
-Rather than endanger Metropolis, and refusing to allow his arm to be amputated, he sacrificed himself to let the bomb explode away from the city.
-With his father dead, Connor decided to take up the mantle of Green Arrow and continue his hero's work.
+Connor serves as Oliver's sidekick and meets Eddie Fyers, a former federal agent and counsel for Oliver.
+It was during this time that Oliver learned about his connection to Connor from the ghost of Hal Jordan: Connor was Oliver's son, conceived during Oliver's college years.
+After Oliver is killed in battle with the Eden Corps, Connor succeeds him as Green Arrow.